zone-eu/zone-mta/README.md

 ### DKIM signing

 DKIM signing support is built in to ZoneMTA.
-All you need to do is to provide signing keys to use it.
-DKIM private keys are stored in _./keys_ as _{DOMAIN}.{SELECTOR}.pem_.

-For example if you want to use a key for "kreata.ee" with selector "test" then this private key should be available at ./keys/kreata.ee.test.pem

-DKIM signature is based on the domain name of the From: address or if there is no From: address then by the domain name of the envelope MAIL FROM:.
-If a matching key can not be found then the message is not signed.
+If a new mail transaction is initiated a HTTP call is made against configuration server with the transaction info (includes MAIL FROM address, authenticated username and connection info).
+If the configuration server responds with DKIM keys (multiple keys allowed) then these keys are used to sign the outgoing message.

 ### Sending Zone